-I’m not even 100% sure if Hocus Pocus and the All-New Sequel is cannon with all the rumours about a film sequel.
+I’m not even 100% sure if Hocus Pocus and the All-New Sequel is canon with all the rumours about a film sequel.
 I’m doubtful it will be if they make a new movie, and I really hope they pick a better name for a new movie.

-Overall it was good and didn’t taint the original but I wouldn’t consider it canon.
+It wasn’t bad.
+It didn’t taint the original but I wouldn’t consider it canon.

 Have you read Hocus Pocus and the All-New Sequel?
 If not, have you any intentions of reading it or would you give this book a pass and stick to the original film?